jacobsteringa/OdooClient/README.md

 # OdooClient

 OdooClient is an Odoo client for PHP.
 It is inspired on [OpenERP API][1] from simbigo and uses a more or less similar API.
-Instead of an own XmlRpc client it depends on the XmlRpc and Xml libraries from ZF.
+Instead of an own XML-RPC client it depends on the XML-RPC and XML libraries from ZF.

 ## Supported versions